bazholifield/seminar_project/README.md

 To get started:
 1. Create a Python 3.10 environment
-2. Install the follwing libraries: pandas nltk transformers torch numpy
+2. Install the following libraries: pandas nltk transformers torch numpy

 pos_analysis.py - Used to tokenize and categorize parts of speech in the message of each tweet.